J-Rapp/CLCompiler/README.md

 I spent a fair amount of time researching Rails architecture opinions about what belongs in `app/services` vs `lib`, and as a result I think I have a decent start to a potential Craiglist gem living in my `lib` directory.

+---

+### Future Features

+> - Ability to search more than the 'for sale' section
+> - Smart notifications - teaching the app to filter out postings that are likely duplicates
+> - Automated database cleaning - deleting old listings that no longer are active